Sailing cruise on an America's cup yacht

 Everything about these yachts has been designed specifically to sail, and win, races off Newport’s coast.
 Although originally these racing yachts were stripped of features such as toilets, these have now been reinstated — so you don’t need to fear for your comfort.

 During your trip, you can sit on deck and learn about the history of the America’s Cup from the crew.
-From the water around Aquidneck Island, formerly known as Rhode Island, your crew will point out Fort Adams, America’s largest coastal fort which stands at the entrance of Newport Habor.
+From the water around Aquidneck Island, formerly known as Rhode Island, your crew will point out Fort Adams, America’s largest coastal fort which stands at the entrance of Newport Harbor.

 At the top of the fort with sweeping views over the Atlantic sits Hammersmith Farm, a Victorian-era mansion used as the ‘summer White House’ during John F. Kennedy’s presidency.
 Your captain will tell you all about Newport’s mansions which popped up during the Gilded Age when wealthy Americans would use the area as their summer playground, residing in houses worthy of Jay Gatsby.